 Algarve Itinerary Day by Day breakdown

-Day 1: Land in Faro, pick up rental car and drive to Carvoeiro for the night
+Day 1: Land in Faro, pick up rental car from rental car company and drive to Carvoeiro for the night

 Day 2: Explore Carvoeiro area by foot, visit the numerous beaches nearby like Praia De Marinha and Praia do Carvalho